 Columbus is known as the “city of live oaks and live folks” due to the many live oaks that line the city streets and dot the countryside.
-Our most famous live oak, known as “Grandma’s Oak”, is located at 1340 Walnut, across from the post office.
+Our most famous live oak is located at 1340 Walnut, across from the post office.

-Grandma’s Oak has an index of 427 and has garnered worldwide recognition.
+This behemoth Live Oak has an index of 427 and has garnered worldwide recognition.
 The Texas Forest Service measured the tree in 2016 and confirmed it to be the largest Quercus Virginia Live Oak tree in Texas.
-Grandma’s Oak is estimated to be 500+ years old and is more than 75’ tall and 310” in circumference.
+It is estimated to be 500+ years old and is more than 75’ tall and 310” in circumference.

 - Columbus ISD (Behind the VFW Hall) – index of 403

 - Law offices on the south side of the Colorado County Courthouse – index of 353

 - Brookshire Brothers grocery store – index of 342